ojaswichopra/cpu_scheduler/README.md

 10. **Longest Remaining Time (LRT)**
     - **Description:** Preemptively schedules the process with the longest remaining burst time.
     - **Use Case:** Similar to LJF but allows new processes with longer bursts to preempt currently running processes.

+## Key Takeaways from the Project

+- Gained practical experience implementing and understanding various CPU scheduling algorithms.
+- Learned how different scheduling policies impact system performance metrics such as turnaround time and response time.
+- Developed skills in using Streamlit for interactive data visualization and user input handling.

+## Resources/References Used

+- YouTube playlist on CPU Scheduling Basics: [Link](https://www.youtube.com/playlist?list=PLBlnK6fEyqRitWSE_AyyySWfhRgyA-rHk)
+- Geek for Geeks.

 ## Usage